 Order your repeat Cholesterol medicine online in Australia with our registered online doctor and pharmacy service.
-Complete an assessment for your repeat supply before you are able to see your regular doctor and if appropriate our Australian doctors can provide a prescription online.
-This script is dispensed with our Australia partner pharmacy and sent to you with express post.
+Complete an assessment and have a brief consultation for your repeat supply before you are able to see your regular doctor.
+If appropriate our Australian doctors can provide a prescription that is dispensed with our Australia partner pharmacy and sent to you by express post.

 What is high cholesterol?

 Cholesterol is a natural fatty wax-like substance naturally produced by the liver that is vital to creating healthy cells.
 Although it is needed in the body, like most things, an excessive amount can lead to health problems such as the risk of heart disease, heart attacks and strokes.